Aiaal Lazarev

-Aiaal Petrovich Lazarev (Айаал Петрович Лазарев; born 19 March 1986 in Verkhnevilyuysk, Yakutia, Russia) Russian, Kyrgyz freestyle wrestler, champion and multiple medalist of the Asian Championships, World Cup medalist, participant in two Olympics (2016 and 2020).
+Aiaal Petrovich Lazarev (Айаал Петрович Лазарев; born 19 March 1986 in Verkhnevilyuysk, Yakutia, Russia) is a Russian and Kyrgyz freestyle wrestler, champion and multiple medalist of the Asian Championships, World Cup medalist, participant in two Olympics (2016 and 2020).
 International Master of Sports of Kyrgyzstan.
 By nationality - Yakut. freestyle wrestler.
 He is a three-time bronze medalist (2010, 2013, 2016), silver medalist (2021), and an Asian Champion (2015).

 He competed in the men's freestyle 125 kg event at the 2016 Summer Olympics. and 2020 Summer Olympics. the first wrestler who was able to achieve such results in history from Russian region Yakutia.

 In 2020, he won one of the bronze medals in the men's 125 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

+He earned a quota place for Kyrgyzstan for the 2024 Summer Olympics at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey.
+He lost his bronze medal match in the men's freestyle 125 kg event at the 2024 Summer Olympics in Paris, France.